multicatch/multicatch/README.md

 ### Kotlin

 * [cucumber-audit](https://github.com/multicatch/cucumber-audit) - a pentesting tool that uses Selenium and Cucumber; it can be used to create scenarios based on a threat model that will be automatically validated and used to generate reports of exsiting threats (sample usage included in repo).
+Published at [OSSRH](https://oss.sonatype.org/#nexus-search;gav~io.github.multicatch~cucumber-audit*~~~) and available from [Maven Repositories](https://mvnrepository.com/artifact/io.github.multicatch).
 * [ksockserver](https://github.com/multicatch/ksockserver) - a framework for creating custom web servers in Kotlin, with an example HTTP/1.1 server.
 * [FuddiWikiGenerator](https://github.com/multicatch/FuddiWikiGenerator) - a tool to generate wiki pages from an ontology using a given template file.
 * [Papajbot-messenger](https://github.com/multicatch/Papajbot-messenger) - a custom Messenger API client that can be used as a framework for building chatbots in Kotlin (tested to be working).

 ### Rust

-* [rubble-rs](https://github.com/multicatch/rubble-rs) - a templating engine in Rust indended to be used to replace patterns in text with custom extendable syntax (using custom language in templates that will be evaluated using an interpreted).
+* [rubble-templates](https://github.com/multicatch/rubble-rs) - a templating engine in Rust indended to be used to replace patterns in text with custom extendable syntax (using custom language in templates that will be evaluated using an interpreted).
+Published at [crates.io](https://crates.io/crates/rubble-templates).

 ### C#